AdaCore/ada_coding_standards/ada_coding_standards/chapters/guidelines/object_oriented_programming/oop07_ensure_local_type_consistency.rst

       ...
    end P;

-The postcondition for Set_Width states that the Height is not changed.
+The postcondition for :ada:`Set_Width` states that the :ada:`Height` is not changed.
-Likewise, for Set_Height, the postcondition asserts that the Width is not changed.
+Likewise, for :ada:`Set_Height`, the postcondition asserts that the :ada:`Width` is not changed.
 However, these postconditions are not class-wide so they are not inherited by subclasses.